For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 Dogs with reactivity caused by genetics like this, are very, very commonly labeled as “unfixable” by the vast majority of trainers.
 But it’s not true at all!

-Root Cause #4: Lack of Fulfillment / Thrill Seeking
+Root #4: Thrill Seeking

 This is the sneaky one.
 And it's more common than people realize.